 Paul Walter Hauser vs. Clint Eastwood

-Hauser: Even though he hails from Detroit Lions country – or maybe that should say BECAUSE he hails from Detroit Lions country – the star of "Richard Jewell," as well as the scene-stealer from "I, Tonya" and "BlacKkKlansman," gravitated toward Aaron Rodgers and the Packers as his team of choice.
-And even though he woke up this past Monday morning without a Best Actor nomination (one that would've been rightly deserved), he at least likely woke up still savoring a Packers playoff victory – celebrated at noted L.A.
+Hauser: Even though he hails from Detroit Lions country – or maybe that should say BECAUSE he hails from Detroit Lions country – the star of "Richard Jewell," as well as the scene-stealer from "I, Tonya" and "BlacKkKlansman," gravitated toward Aaron Rodgers and the Packers as his team of choice, savoring a Packers playoff victory last season by celebrating at noted L.A.
 Packers bar Mom's, according to his Instagram.

 View this post on Instagram